 The Excitement of Putting a Magazine Together

-It’s very exciting putting together the inaugural issue of the Inner Circle Writers’ Magazine.
-I just hope that you, the readers, are as excited to receive and read it as I am in compiling it!
+It was very exciting putting together the inaugural issue of the Inner Circle Writers’ Magazine.

-It’s not just that it's about the kinds of things that have interested me my whole life - how stories are written, news and insights from the world of literature, works of fiction accompanied by pictures and images, and so forth - it’s because constructing things like this has been a passion of mine for a long while.
+It’s not just that it was about the kinds of things that have interested me my whole life - how stories are written, news and insights from the world of literature, works of fiction accompanied by pictures and images, and so forth - it’s because constructing things like this had been a passion of mine for a long while.